9-day residential retreat in Nonviolent Communication

 When it comes to different viewpoints and/or intense emotions in a group, we tend to split off through arguments.
 The purpose of a dialogue is to open a space to listen and to be heard.
 When we sit in a dialogue circle, it is possible to understand the intense feelings and thoughts through expressing and hearing them.
 Our perspective stretched out by connecting to the heart's longings behind the arguments of each other.
 These conversations reveal mutual understanding that occurs change.
 So could we enter a space of cooperation.

 In this event, you can discover skills that will help you improve the quality of your relationships, deepen your inner peace, and increase your contribution to the world.

 This 9-day immersion experience into Nonviolent Communication (NVC) will offer learning sessions, home groups, coaching and feedback from skilled trainers, and a community environment where you can learn and practice the key skills of NVC.

-Our team of Certified Trainers will share the core curriculum of NVC as developed by Dr. Marshall Rosenberg, author of the bestselling book, Nonviolent Communication: A Language of Life (5 million copies sold worldwide).
-We expect a group of approximately 75 people from different countries, cultural backgrounds, professions, and walks of life.
+Our team of Certified Trainers will share both the core curriculum of NVC as developed by Dr. Marshall Rosenberg, as well as their own unique applications.
+We expect a group of approximately 50 to 60 people from different countries, cultural backgrounds, professions and walks of life.